kurohara/wptt/README.md

   }
   ```

-  The 'wpttenv.json' file contains the information of your new theme.
+  The 'wpttenv.json' file contains the information which will be used for new theme.
 3. Edit the source files under the 'src' directory as you like.
 4. Compile 'src' to WordPress theme.
   Run the command: